-Call us on to start planning your vacation to Sukau Rainforest Lodge or take a look at our itineraries to Borneo
+Call us on 65 3165 4050 to start planning your holiday to Sukau Rainforest Lodge or take a look at our itineraries to Malaysia

 Sukau Rainforest Lodge occupies a prime spot on the banks of the Kinabatangan River in Borneo.
 A National Geographic Unique Lodge, with excellent eco credentials, this is a fantastic base for wildlife spotting and exploring the surrounding area.